PHSI-supplements/labs/integrated-labs/ControlPanelLab/doc/03-labtime.md

 - [ ] Uncomment the `timer = ...` line of the starter code's `initialize_io()` function, and
 - [ ] Assign the appropriate address to the `timer` pointer on that line.

-[//]: # (TODO: update reference)

-When you get to the assignment's Section&nbsp;\ref{subsec:timer}, you will be able to use the `timer` pointer to access the timer's memory-mapped registers to read its counter.
+Later in this assignment, you will use the `timer` pointer to access the timer's memory-mapped registers to read its counter.

 ### Detect Whether a Key on the Numeric Keypad Has Been Pressed